-The FHWA audit team began to prepare for the site visit in November 2019.
+The FHWA audit team began to prepare for a site visit in November 2019.
 The audit team reviewed DOT&PF's NEPA project files, DOT&PF's response to FHWA's preaudit information request (PAIR), and considered DOT&PF's Self-Assessment Report.
-On April 6-10, 2020, the audit team conducted a completely virtual site visit rather than its traditional onsite visit due to national health emergency travel restrictions.
+On April 6-10, 2020, the audit team conducted a completely virtual site visit rather than its traditional inperson site visit due to COVID-19 pandemic travel restrictions.

-The audit team appreciates DOT&PF's responsiveness to the questions regarding the status of general observations from the second audit.
-This report concludes with a status update for FHWA's observations from the second audit report.
+The audit team appreciates DOT&PF's responsiveness to questions regarding the status of general observations from the second audit.
+This third audit report concludes with a status update for FHWA's observations from the second audit report.